 Will your bonus structure be location-dependent?

 Will your bonus plan be benchmarked to local peers or standardized?
 A standardized structure can seem simple to administer.
-However, inflation rates and currency fluctuations can upset the apple cart here.
+However, inflation rates and currency fluctuations can upset the apple cart here, as the erosion of purchasing power during the 2008 economic crisis showed how global events can impact employee compensation.

 So, you'll need to find a balance between administration, employee engagement, and financial planning.
 Tools like Oyster can take care of all the complexity of localized bonuses while you focus on managing your team.